 The rattan gives the bread a beautiful texture like an old loaf in some tavern in a fantasy book (you caught me.
 I’m a GOT fan), there is nothing quite like it.

-When you purchase The Banneton 9 Inch Proofing Basket It comes with a bread scraper (you can never have too many plastics scarpers around) a bread lame and a proofing cloth liner.
+When you purchase The Banneton 9 Inch Proofing Basket starter kit It comes with a silicon dough scraper, a bread lame with 5 blades, and a cloth liner.
 The cloth liner makes it easy to keep the basket clean and helps with the moisture as well.
 It is great for beginners that have trouble getting the loaf out of the basket.

-The price of this basket is very reasonable. they run around 13-18 USD per basket.
-As mentioned before comes with some extras which are always nice.
+The price of a these baskets is very reasonable.
+They run around 13-18 USD per basket.
+As mentioned before it comes with some extras which are always nice.
 With the right maintenance, you will be able to use these baskets for years to come.
-Check this link to Amazon to find the most current up to date prices.
+Check this link to Amazon to find the most current up-to-date prices.
 They change from time to time and you might find some other packages for even better deals or for multiple baskets.